tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 link "simple made easy" by Hickley

+## Aside on compiler warnings

+turned on extra compiler warnings after day7
+* didn't want to be depdendent on them
+* but that's actually a shit argument
+  + after a short while you start writing things well be default.
+  + or, in rust do I just write any old balls and let the compiler work it out for me?

 # the problems

 state monad for when we care about the evolution of state.